 1. Start young

 Your cat may not need grooming as a kitten, but it’s best to get them used to it from the start.
-If your cat thinks grooming is a part of normal life, they’ll be more likely to accept it when they need it.
-The other advantage to starting young is that your cat shouldn’t have knots that pull or sore bones that hurt when pressed, so it’ll hurt less and be a nicer experience.
+If your cat thinks grooming is a part of normal life, they’ll be more likely to accept it when they’re all grown up and actually need it.
+Another big advantage to starting young is that your cat shouldn’t have knots that pull or sore bones that hurt when pressed, so it’ll hurt less and be a much less annoying experience.

 When you first get your cat, no matter what age, train them to accept grooming by doing it little and often and rewarding them for staying still.